TrellixVulnTeam/RedPlag_IZD3/README.md

 		+ And vectors in n dimensional spaces are not easily countable on a computer.
 		+ So, the metric we defined was - let the fingerprint of file 1 be X (a x n matrix) and the fingerprint of file 2 be Y (b x n) matrix.
 		+ Our similarity metric was trace(XX'YY')/ sqrt(trace((XX')^2) * trace((YY')^2)
-2. C++ pro :
-	- Does C++ preprocessing: removes C++ comments, strips newlines and additional spacings
-	- Substitutes variables, and replaces functions with actual implementation
-3. Python pro :
+2. Python pro :
 	- Does python preprocessing: removes python comments, strips extra newlines
 	- substitutes variables, and replaces non recursive functions with actual implementation.
-4. Codes in other languages :
+3. Codes in other languages :
 	- Tokenized the given code file using `pygments` library where each variable name was replaced by V, function name by F and strings by S
 	- While tokenizing, we stored the mapping from final character locations to initial locations
 	- Implemented winnowing and Rabin Karp hashing on kgrams
 	- Evaluated common fingerprints and merged nearby fingerprints to mark the location of copied code
 	- Removed fingerprints of boilerplate code to eliminate it's effect
-5. Graphical visualisation :
+4. Graphical visualisation :
 	- Generates a Seaborn HeatMap, showing similarity matrix between the files
 	- Generates Histogram, to show frequency of similarity amongst files
 	- Generate CSV File, containing similarity coefficients between files